Your-Name-Here/DigitexMod/README.md

 ### Installation

-1. Download the latest release from the right side of this page.
+1. Download the [Latest Release] from the right side of this page, or click [Latest Release].
 2. If on Chrome/Brave browser, you'll be prompted to install it.
 Follow the prompts.
 3. Once installed, right-click on the icon in the upper right corner of the browser.
 You may need to click the puzzle piece the see it.
 Then choose *Options*.
 Put your API KEY from Digitex in the popup.
 4. Profit